cyishere/find-a-movie/README.md

 I think the safety way is creating the app in Heroku and use the "Github" as the deployment method.

-The we can use `https://github.com/mars/create-react-app-buildpack.git` as the buildpack add manually at it in "Settings".
+Then we can use `https://github.com/mars/create-react-app-buildpack.git` as the buildpack add manually at it in "Settings".
 This is because by default the build method is "node" which is not suitable for a React app.

 And manually add the `REACT_APP_API_KEY` in the "Config Vars" area which is also in "Settings".